 Fencing is an activity like no other.
 It is a very physical sport with split-second challenges for the mind.
 A fencer must not only cross blades, but match wits with their opponent.
 Fencing is often referred to as "physical chess" and, like a chess player, a fencer must learn to swiftly make moves and countermoves, using their mind and body in place of a chess piece.
 Many games let you pretend to cross blades with an adversary.
 Fencing lets you do the deed.
 Local competitions range from events for those age 8 and under to those for fencers age 70+.
 There is even wheelchair fencing!
 Truly, this is an activity you can continue your entire life.
 Besides, it’s sword fighting!
 How cool is that?

 Karate instruction is provided by American Society of Karate.
-Karate is offered for ages 5 and older and is offered year-round.
+Karate is offered year-round.
 Classes are one hour long.
 Classes are separate by belt color.
 The sessions vary in number of classes.
 As you gain self-confidence while learning art, sport, and self-defense of American Karate.
-To view our class video, visit our website.
+To view our class video, visit their website at www.askkarate.com.
 There is a $40 uniform fee paid directly to the instructor.

 Registration for our programs can be done online or in person at Hometown Heroes Park.
 To register online, an account is needed.
 To create an account please come to Hometown Heroes Park.
 If you are a League City resident you will need a valid ID and current water bill.
 If you are a non-resident, you will need a valid ID.
 If you have any questions, call 281-554-1180.